mikelehu/IRK-FixedPoint/Code/Readme.txt

    prec.c:		Precision.
    def.c:               Parameters and general definitions we use in the code.
-                        You must specify math-functions of you Odefun.
+                        You must specify math-functions of your Odefun.

-   GaussTerminal.c:     An example to show how to call the numerical integration. math-Gauss.c:	An auxiliar file to call from mathematica (double precision). math-GaussPar.c:     An auxiliar file to call from mathematica (two integration in parallel). quad-Gauss.c:	An auxiliar file to call from mathematica (quadruple precision).
+   GaussTerminal.c:     An example to show how to call the numerical integration. math-Gauss.c:	An auxiliar file to call from mathematica (double precision).

    GaussInitData.c:     Contain "InitialData" with the initial values for some problems.